Research

 Evaluation of a Deprescribing Guideline Mobile Application

-The four evidence-based deprescribing guidelines and algorithms produced through the leadership of the Bruyère Research Institute and the Ontario Pharmacy Evidence Network, and the guideline developed through an NHMRC-ARC Dementia Research Fellowship have been built...
+The four evidence-based deprescribing guidelines and algorithms produced through the leadership of Deprescribing.org and the Ontario Pharmacy Evidence Network and the guideline developed through an NHMRC-ARC Dementia Research Fellowship have been built as a series of...

 read more